EV incentives in Pennsylvania are available through the state government and local utilities.

 Do extended warranties cover electric vehicles?

-No, most extended warranty providers don’t adequately cover electric vehicles.
-That means they either refuse to cover EVs in the first place or refuse to cover the components that make them unique, like their traction batteries and drive units.
+Some extended warranty providers don’t adequately cover electric vehicles.
+That means they either refuse to cover EVs in the first place or don't cover the components that make them unique, like their traction batteries and drive units.

-That being said, some extended warranty companies are starting to offer full EV coverage, and new companies specializing in coverage for EVs may be worth considering.
+That being said, many extended warranty companies are starting to offer full EV coverage, and new companies specializing in coverage for EVs may be worth considering.

 Article sources